We purchased Glossier's Milky Jelly Cleanser so our writer could put it to the test. Keep reading for our full product review.

 Allantoin: This ingredient is naturally found in the body but can be extracted from comfrey (which is Glossier's source) and is used topically to soothe dry, irritated skin.

 Pro-Vitamin B5: If you see pantothenic acid on the ingredients list, be prepared to absorb the benefits—pun intended.
-Vitamin B5 can help reinforce the skin barrier to keep our largest organ hydrated.
+"Pantothenic is simply a form of Vitamin B5," according to Dr. Nazarian.
+"When used topically it can offset some of the drying effects by cleansers, and help maintain the integrity of the skin barrier."

 Rose water: Rose water has been a beauty staple in cultures around the world for centuries.
 The benefits include balancing and hydrating the skin; it's also soothing, thanks to its anti-inflammatory properties.

-Aquaxyl: Simply put, aquaxyl, which you might also see listed as xylitylglucoside, is an ingredient that helps keep moisture locked into the skin.
+Aquaxyl: Simply put, aquaxyl, which you might also see listed as xylitylglucoside, is an ingredient that is commonly used in moisterizers.
 The Milky Jelly Cleanser is formulated with this water-friendly ingredient to ensure skin doesn't get dehydrated.

 The Feel: The texture is creamy and light